BND Hamburger Icon

 Cost considerations

-Cost is another reason businesses are making the switch to VoIP.
+Cost is another reason small businesses are making the switch to VoIP.
 Most VoIP providers charge a monthly per-user fee, rather than a fee based on how many minutes everyone in the company spends on the phone.
 In fact, some VoIP services are free, although free providers typically offer fewer features than paid services do.
-In addition, companies don’t have to spend exorbitant amounts of money on special equipment and the IT staff to keep it running, resulting in further cost savings.
+It’s entirely possible, though, that for new or very small businesses (or solopreneurs), the features that come with a free plan are all you’ll need.

+In addition, you don’t have to spend exorbitant amounts of money on special equipment and the IT staff to keep your VoIP running, resulting in further cost savings.
 Some cloud-based solutions cost as little as $10 to $25 per user per month.

 “A major advantage of VoIP and internet telephony is that it avoids the tolls charged by ordinary telephone service,” Liu said.
 “In addition, all of your business phone service, IM/Presence, mobility, video conferencing service and calling charges — including local, long distance and toll-free — can be consolidated with one VoIP provider.”